-Our Innovation Center near our Freshpet Kitchens manufacturing plant, helps us ensure that we remain capable of strong innovation including creating new product platforms to expand the breadth of our fresh offerings.
+Our Innovation Center, which is part of our Freshpet Kitchens manufacturing plant, helps us ensure that we remain capable of strong innovation including creating new product platforms to expand the breadth of our fresh offerings.
 We expect that new product introductions will continue to meaningfully drive growth going forward.